 - You’re a surviving spouse

-How Long Does It Take To Receive A Certificate Of Eligibility?
+How Long Does It Take To Receive A COE?

-The length of time it takes to receive a Certificate of Eligibility varies based on different factors.
+The length of time it takes to receive a Certificate of Eligibility varies based on different factors, but it can take up to 6 weeks.
 A few factors that can increase the time it takes to receive your COE include:

 - Requesting the document by mail